 In the application contexts mentioned, a rich collection of mereological relations such as \emph{is an essential part of, is an integral part of, is an apparent part of, is a substantial part of, is a functional part of} and related expression may be found.
 For example, the process of solving systems of linear equations involves a very large number of parts of the types mentioned.
 How does one proceed to identify the appropriate ones especially when many nonstandard solution strategies are possible?
 How does one accommodate alternative conceptions (instead of dismissing them as mistakes) \cite{am5559,sands2018}?
 Cladistics of various kinds including biology \cite{diana1998} additionally involve more complex parthood relations.

 Variable precision rough sets \cite{zw,kz} and generalizations thereof (see for example \cite{qiao18,am24,yy3w2011,yec2017,zhao09,sdz05}) have been extensively studied from application-oriented perspectives; however, theoretical aspects have not been attended to in a ontological as opposed to a subjective probabilist perspective \cite{xwzl2013,yy3w2011}.
-Modal connections of some are mentioned in \cite{amk2018}; however, models for a number of variants are not known.
+Modal connections of some are mentioned in \cite{amk2018}.
+However, models for a number of variants are not known, and the problem of imposing assumptions remains.
+If partial possibilities as in \cite{whh22} are to be used, then frameworks for rationality are necessary.
 The use of classification error or its equivalents (interpreted in numerical terms) and automatic versions based on ideas of risk minimization in decision tables \cite{ywxy15} have their shortcomings. \emph{They certainly do not represent the ontology involved in the context.
 However what do they actually represent?
 What do they represent when generalized variants of such functions are used, and which hybrid cases are equivalent to these?
 Such questions are essentially about the kind of rationality that may be associated with the techniques}.

-This research is organized as follows: in the next section some background is provided for convenience, a discussion on rationality and semantic domains is part of the third section, the mereology used in this research is explained and situated in the context of the following sections next, generalizations of rough inclusion functions are reviewed and extended in the sixth section from an axiomatic perspective, VPRS and granular rough set-theoretical generalizations that may cover some hybrid variants are reviewed or proposed in the following section (concrete concepts of substantial parthood are additionally introduced in a subsection), new results on the connection of generalized VPRS with graded rough sets are proved in the following section, in the ninth section, the granular framework for rational generalized VPRS is proposed, illustrative examples are constructed in the next section, subsequently the compatibility of the framework and granular VPRS is explored, and meta applications to cluster validation, medical imaging, and dynamic sorting are considered in the penultimate section.
+This research is organized as follows: in the next section some background is provided for convenience, a discussion on rationality and semantic domains is part of the third section.
+Mereology used in this research is explained and situated in the following sections next.
+Generalizations of rough inclusion functions are reviewed and extended in the sixth section from an axiomatic perspective.
+VPRS and granular rough set-theoretical generalizations that may cover some hybrid variants are reviewed or proposed in the following section (concrete concepts of substantial parthood are additionally introduced in a subsection), and new results on the connection of generalized VPRS with graded rough sets are proved in the following section.
+The granular framework for rational generalized VPRS is proposed in the ninth section.
+Illustrative examples are constructed next, subsequently the compatibility of granular VPRS with the framework is explored.
+Meta applications to cluster validation, medical imaging, and dynamic sorting are considered in the penultimate section.
 Directions for further research are indicated in addition.